Nextiva / Blog / VoIP

 Ready to take your phone system to the next level?

-Note: Aircall, Grasshopper, OpenPhone, Dialpad, Phone.com, GoToConnect, 8×8, OnSIP, Ooma Office, and Zoom have no relationship with Nextiva, Inc. and are the registered trademarks of their respective owners.
+Note: Aircall, Grasshopper, OpenPhone, Dialpad, Phone.com, GoToConnect, 8×8, OnSIP, Ooma Office, and Zoom are not affiliated with Nextiva, Inc. and are the registered trademarks of their respective owners.

 Why is Nextiva better than Aircall?